Feedback Loops Are the Only Truth

 You can deny your fear.

-But you cannot deny the shape of your life built around avoiding it.
+But you cannot deny the architecture of a life built around avoiding it.

 This is the part that sounds harsh, but it is clean.